Ling Jihua: Family

-Ling is married to Gu Liping (谷丽萍), the former director-general of Youth Business China a non-profit program that aims to promote youth entrepreneurship that is headquartered in Beijing.
+Ling is married to Gu Liping (谷丽萍), the former director-general of Youth Business China, a non-profit program that aims to promote youth entrepreneurship that is headquartered in Beijing.
 In 2010 she was deputy director of the Ying Public Interest Foundation, a charity sponsored by the Communist Youth League.
 In that role she reportedly solicited donations for the foundation.
 Gu was thought to be placed in custody prior to the initiation of the investigation on Ling Jihua.

 Ling and Gu had one son, Ling Gu (令谷; born c.
 1989), alias Wang Ziyun (王子云), who majored in international relations at Peking University.
 Ling Gu died in March 2012 at the age of 23 in the aforementioned Ferrari crash.
+According to Red Roulette by Desmond Shum, who claimed to have mentored Ling Gu at the request of Gu Liping, Ling Gu had organized a reading group with other princelings, modeled after Skull and Bones.
+Shum also wrote that Gu Liping was convinced her son was killed not in an accident, but as part of a conspiracy to eliminate Ling Jihua and the Youth League Faction.

 Ling had three brothers and one sister.
 His eldest brother, Ling Fangzhen (令方针), was in the military, and died after a fall while cleaning windows in 1977.
-Ling's second eldest brother, Ling Zhengce, was a provincial-level politician in Shanxi Province.
-Zhengce was placed under investigation by the Communist Party's anti-graft agency in June 2014.
-His sister, Linghu Luxian (令狐路线), was a hospital executive in the city of Yuncheng, and was married to the city's Vice-Mayor Wang Jiankang (王健康); the couple disappeared from public view for several months in 2014, suspected of being placed under investigation, but re-appeared later on.
-Ling's younger brother Ling Wancheng was a businessman and golf enthusiast, who was initially reported to be detained by the authorities, but later found to have fled to the United States.
+Ling's second eldest brother, Ling Zhengce, was a provincial-level politician in Shanxi Province until he was placed under investigation in June 2014.
+On December 16, 2016, the Intermediate People's Court of Changzhou, Jiangsu Province, found Ling Zhengce guilty of accepting bribes totaling over 16 million RMB in a first-instance trial and sentenced him to 12 1/2 years in prison.
+Ling's sister, Linghu Luxian (令狐路线), was a hospital executive in the city of Yuncheng, and was married to the city's Vice-Mayor Wang Jiankang (王健康); the couple disappeared from public view for several months in 2014, suspected of being placed under investigation, but re-appeared later on.
+Ling's younger brother, Ling Wancheng, was a businessman and golf enthusiast, who was reported to be under investigation in 2014, but disappeared in October of the same year.
+He and his wife fled to the United States in March 2015, reportedly with thousands of classified documents given to them by Ling Jihua.